 • What is there to see in Havana?

-The different neighbourhoods Havana is divided into have unique qualities that make them wonderful places and above all places that you can’t miss on your trip to Havana, Cuba.
+The different neighbourhoods Havana are divided to have unique qualities that make them wonderful places and above all,c places that you can’t miss on your trip to Havana, Cuba.

 Old Havana located in the east of the city, facing the bay, is the supposed masterpiece of the city, located where the town was initially founded.
-Havana Center, is a neighbourhood located in the north and central part of the city that offers a vast view of Cuba and hosts a great number of emblematic sites; while Vedado, officially known as Plaza de la Revolucion (Revolution Square) and it’s most impressive area being the old fiefdom of the Mafia, is full of hotels and restaurants, with a lively nightlife.
+Havana Center, is a neighbourhood located in the north and central part of the city that offers a vast view of Cuba and hosts a great number of emblematic sites; while Vedado, officially known as Revolution Square and it’s most impressive area being the old fiefdom of the Mafia, is full of hotels and restaurants, with a lively nightlife.
 This municipality is the commercial and residential center of Havana.

 Havana Center is one of the most beautiful and cheerful places of the Cuban capital.
-In it are some of the most interesting and emblematic buildings of the country, as in the case of the Capitolio Nacional de Cuba (National Capitol of Cuba).
-In addition, it also has some old boulevards and buildings that bear witness to its colonial era.
-The Museo Nacional de Bellas Artes (National Museum of Fine Arts) and the Paseo de Marti (Martí’s Walk), for instance, are dedicated to the Cuban national hero.
-In addition, if you want to rest and get away from the hustle and bustle of the city, this neighborhood has many parks, full of monuments, fountains and greenery..
+In it are some of the most interesting and emblematic buildings of the country.
+In addition, if you want to rest and get away from the hustle and bustle of the city, this neighbourhood has many parks, full of monuments, fountains and greenery..
 Finally, you cannot leave Havana Center behind without visiting the famed Malecón de La Habana, one of the city’s landmarks, while walking in front of the sea and enjoying the pleasant and fresh sea breeze.

 • What is there to do in Havana?

 Admire the spectacular panoramic views of the Malecón, especially at sunset, and then enjoy the Cañonazo ceremony that keeps the tradition of lifting the protection chains of the port alive, every day at 9PM.
 Although, if you prefer to experience it up close, you can attend it at the Fortaleza San Carlos de la Cabaña (San Carlos de la Cabaña Fortress).
-Discover the Plaza de la Revolución (Revolution Square) with the Memorial José Martí (José Martí Memorial), and the Universidad de La Habana (University of Havana) in the Vedado area.
-Discover the unusual beauty of the Necrópolis de Cristóbal Colón (Christopher Columbus' Necropolis) or the majestic buildings you'll find in Central Havana, such as the impressive Capitolio Nacional de Cuba (National Capitol of Cuba), and discover the beautiful classic cars that drive through the city daily, authentic museum pieces that you can see, photograph and even drive.
+Discover the majestic buildings you'll find in Central Havana, such as the impressive Capitolio Nacional de Cuba (National Capitol of Cuba), and discover the beautiful classic cars that drive through the city daily, authentic museum pieces that you can see, photograph and even drive.

 • The Best Places to See in Varadero, Cuba